 After the last glacial period, the sea levels rose flooding the continental shelf leaving the higher peaks of the volcanic activity and seperating thems from mainland Australia, forming 74 islands.

 The Whitsundays are the traditional home of the Ngaro Aboriginal people, commonly known as the 'Canoe People'.
 Archaeological research shows that the Ngaro inhabited the Whitsundays for at least the past 9000 years.
-Evidence includes stone axes and cutting tools found in a stone quarry on South Molle Island, numerous fish traps were throughout the Whitsundays, and rock art discovered at Nara Inlet on Hook Island.
-At Nara Inlet, middens (large piles of discarded shells and bones) have enabled archaeologists to determine that people began using the cave there about 2500 years ago.
-Hundreds of other sites—many much older—have been found across the islands.
+Evidence includes stone axes and cutting tools found in a stone quarry on South Molle Island, and rock art discovered at Nara Inlet on Hook Island.
+Large piles of discarded shells and bones at the base of the caves on Hook Island have enabled archaeologists to determine that people began using the cave about 2500 years ago.